BillyTian/H2x2Factorial/README.md

 plots sample size requirements under different CV in the form of the combinations of mean cluster sizes and number of clusters.
-All of the hypothesis tests and sample size methodologies are formalized in “Sample Size Calculation in Hierarchical 2x2 Factorial Trials with Unequal Cluster Sizes” (under review).
+All of the hypothesis tests and sample size methodologies are formalized in “Sample size calculation in hierarchical 2x2 factorial trials with unequal cluster sizes” (under review).

 ## Installation